richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_PowerApp+RBAC.md

 ## Notes

-* It isn't possible to use an Application Registration to secure a Search Index
+* Application Registrations can be assigned a role for a Search Service, but not a Search Index
-* Application Registration (Client) credentials must be used to generate a token
+* Application Registration credentials {i.e., Client ID and Client Secret} must be used to generate a Bearer Token
-* A token (or Query Key) is required to use the Search API
+* Search API Authorization is possible only for API Keys or Bearer Tokens

 -----